3-manifolds/SnapPy/doc_src/development.rst

   unicode version; tested with version 5.5.9.

 - Install whichever version of `MSYS2 <http://msys2.github.io>`_ is
-  appropriate for your version Windows.
+  appropriate for your version of Windows.
 Most commonly, you will have a 64-bit Windows and hence want the "x86_64" installer; for concreteness the rest of these instructions assume this.
 (Technical
   note: even if you want to build 32-bit binaries, if your Windows is